Annual Report

 Danielle Benoit

-Focus: Engineered extracellular matrices, targeted drug delivery nanotechnologies
+Research focuses: Engineered extracellular matrices for tissue mimetics and regeneration, targeted drug delivery nanotechnologies

 Bala Ambati